Running Essentials: 6 Items Every Runner Needs

 - Tips for Choosing Running Shoes

-Running apparel need not be excessive or expensive.
+You don't need to spend a fortune on running apparel.
 A novice runner can start by buying just a few items.
 Professional running clothes are lightweight, so they move easily as the body moves.
 Seams are positioned where they won't chafe the skin, and many items are reflective for better night visibility.
 If clothing doesn't feature reflective designs, wear a vest or clip-on lights, so you're visible in the dark.
 Cold weather running will be more comfortable in clothing made of wool, nylon, or polyester, which helps the body retain heat.
 In warm weather, these fabrics are also ideal because they help wick away perspiration.
 Running socks or tights made of compression fabric provide extra support, which many runners appreciate.

 - Running Gear for Beginners: The Essential, Helpful and Fun